 =^..^= NEVER SAY NEVER!
 After saying NEVER to owning a pedigreed cat as I was involved in rescue, after saying NEVER to showing a pedigreed cat, after saying NEVER to breeding a pedigreed cat, Linda Stebner of Epona Cattery entrusted me with Epona Aine of Finnishline whom I brought home in Oct 2001.
 After 5 years of being in the cat fancy I did not feel ready.
 Breeding is a huge commitment as our breeding decisions affect the welfare of this natural breed.
 I had wonderful breeders who guided me along the way and allowed me to use their males for Aine until the day came when I was ready for the commitment of housing my own male.

 =^..^= Morgan av Skara Brae, my first breeding male, joined our home in Feb 2005.
 Morgan’s breeder, Sarah Runzis, welcomed me into her home in the beautiful country of Switzerland.
-I returned to Sarah’s 4 years later in Feb 2009 with one of Morgan’s kittens, Finnishline Jaclyn who was born in the same month as Sarah’s daughter Tamara.
-Jaclyn and Tamara are best friends!
+I returned to Sarah’s 4 years later in Feb 2009 with one of Morgan’s kittens, Finnishline Jaclyn, who was born in the same month as Sarah’s daughter Tamara.
+Jaclyn and Tamara were best friends!
 This litter would not have been possible without beautiful Winterfyre Fiona from my best friend, Cheryl Sarges, and her host family Susan and Jon Johansen.
 Cheryl maintains this beautiful website designed by Mindy Ferreira, Bellapalazzo Ragdolls.

 =^..^= Breeding is not for the faint of heart.
 I hold the lives of these precious cats in the palm of my hands.
 I try my best to make educated decisions when breeding, conduct all the necessary DNA and screening tests, and Mother Nature has taught me that no matter how hard I try, sometimes she has other plans.
 And as I enter my second decade I will always feel like a “newbie” as there is so much left to learn!